JohanBellander/DesignSystemDemonstrator/IMPLEMENTATION_PLAN.md

-# Implementation Plan - Design Studio Demonstrator
+# Implementation Plan - Design System Demonstrator

 ## Overview

-This document outlines the step-by-step implementation plan for building the Design Studio Demonstrator MVP.
+This document outlines the step-by-step implementation plan for building the Design System Demonstrator MVP.
 The plan is organized into phases, with each phase building upon the previous one.

 ---